Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Related Work

 \subsection{Failure handling in Cluster}

-Li and Lan \cite{li2006exploit} proposed FT-Pro, an adaptive fault management mechanism that optimally chooses migration, checkpointing or no action to reduce the application execution time in the presence of failures based on the failure prediction.
-Various methods have been used in cluster computing to predict failure event.
+Li and Lan \cite{li2006exploit} proposed FT-Pro, an adaptive fault management mechanism that optimally chooses migration, checkpointing or no action to reduce the application execution time in the presence of failures based on the failure prediction. \ignore{A cost-based evaluation model is presented for dynamic decisions at run-time.
+Using the actual failure log from a production cluster at NCSA, Li and Lan demonstrate that, even with modest failure prediction accuracy.} Various methods have been used in cluster computing to predict failure event.
 These methods include genetic algorithms \cite{weiss1998learning}, rule-based data mining \cite{vilalta2002predicting1, sahoo2003critical, vilalta2002predicting} and Markov chain \cite{hoffmann2011advanced}.
 Many other works focus on fault management techniques which are based on prediction.
 Leangsuksun et al. \cite{leangsuksun2004failure} proposed a predictive failure handling mechanism which scheduled deliberate job checkpointing and migration.
-In another work, Castelli et al. \cite{castelli2001proactive} employed a different approach to failure prediction.
-In their approach, they first predicted the resource exhaustion failure proactively and then conducted software rejuvenation.
+In another work, Castelli et al. \cite{castelli2001proactive} employ a different approach to failure prediction.
+In their approach, they first predict the resource exhaustion failure proactively and then conduct software rejuvenation.
 To maximise system throughput, Oliner et al. \cite{oliner2005probabilistic} used the coordinative checkpointing strategy that optimistically skips a checkpoint when no failure prediction exists in the near future.
-Chakravorty et al. \cite{chakravorty2005proactive} proposed software-based prediction of failure which basically migrates a task before the failure actually occurs.
+Chakravorty et al. \cite{chakravorty2005proactive} proposed software-based prediction of failure which basically migrates task before the failure actually occurs.